haddockapp/haddockapp/atp.md

 - **Objective:** Test the functionality of creating a secret environment variable for a deployed Haddock project.
 - **Prerequisites:**
   - A valid Haddock account is set up.
+  - Having environment variables binded in the compose file.
-  - _If you are testing on the `demo.haddock.ovh` environment, you need to have completed the scenario about redirection and have the redirection active and working._
+  - _If you are testing on the `dev.haddock.ovh` environment, you need to have completed the scenario about redirection and have the redirection active and working._
 - **Steps:**
   1. Navigate to the dashboard page.
   2. Locate the desired project on the list.
   3. Click on the project name to open its details page.
-     _If you are testing on the `demo.haddock.ovh` environment, choose the `private repository` project._
+     _If you are testing on the `dev.haddock.ovh` environment, choose the `private repository` project._
   4. Go to the "Settings" tab within the project page.
   5. Locate and expand the "Manage Environment Variables" section.
   6. Fill out the form by providing a key and value for the new environment variable.
-     _If you are testing on the `demo.haddock.ovh` environment, put the key: `SECRET_ENV` and the value: `secret_value`._
+     _If you are testing on the `dev.haddock.ovh` environment, put the key: `SECRET_ENV` and the value: `secret_value`._
   7. Check the box marked 'Secret'.
   8. Click on the 'Add' button to create the new environment variable.
-  9. Stop and Start the project to apply the modifications.
+  9. **Stop and Start the project to apply the modifications.**
 - **Expected result:**
   - The new environment variable should be created successfully.
   - The newly added environment variable should be successfully applied and accessible in the VM environment when running the project.
-    _If you are testing on the `demo.haddock.ovh` environment, you can go on the myapi.demo.haddock.ovh domain and you should see the `SECRET_ENV` value that is set._
+    _If you are testing on the `dev.haddock.ovh` environment, you can go on the `myapi.dev.haddock.ovh/env` domain and you should see the `SECRET_ENV` value that is set._
   - The newly added environment variable should be displayed in the list within the "Manage environment variables" section.
   - Since the variable is secret, the value should not be visible within the project settings page.